data-science-lab-app/dsl-readers/README.md

-# dsl-readers
+# Data Science Lab's Readers

-A collection of readers to fetch datasets from the file system for data science lab.
+A collection of fetch plugins for the purposes of reading data from a file and creating a dataset for data scientists.

+Plugins include
+* CSV Reader (.csv)
+* JSON Reader (.json)
+* GZIP Reader (.gzip)